 8. For the Movie section, click the movie icon to play your movie from your USB flash drive.
+Supported video formats are mp4, mov, and m4v.

 9. For the Music section, click the music icon to play your music from your USB flash drive.
+Supported audio formats are mp3, wav, and m4a

 10. For the Photo section, click the Photo icon to view your photos from your USB flash drive.
+Supported image formats are bmp, jpg, and png.

 11. For the Files section, click on the Files icon to view your files from your USB flash drive.
+Supported formats for iOS are Microsoft Office and Adobe Acrobat.
+Supported formats for Android vary by device.